 - Better weather: The weather during spring should be less harsh than winter and summer.
 This avoids all of the negatives associated with extreme heat and extreme cold.

 - Best time to sell your house: Since most people want to move in the summer, they most likely want to buy a house in the spring.
 This will allow you to sell your house at a great price.

 - Good moving deals: Summer is when most people move.
 The more people moving, the higher the prices are and the more booked moving companies are.
-In spring the demand isn’t as high.
+In spring, the demand isn’t as high.
 Prices should be lower and availability should be higher.
-Keep in mind that the closer that you get to summer, prices go up steadily.
+Remember that the closer you get to summer, prices increase steadily.